WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC24/WWDC24-10166-Build-compelling-spatial-photo-and-video-experiences.md

 Presentation Options
 - PreviewApplication API (spawn Quicklook scene).
 See "What's new in Quick Look for spatial computing".
 - Element Fullscreen API (Javascript).
 Open spatial photos in Safari.
 See "Optimize for the Spatial Web".
 - AVPlayerViewController.
 Supports 2D and 3D video content, also HTTP Live Streaming for spatial video.
 Only displays as 3D if full screen.
-Shows 3D video, not spatial.
-Use PreviewApplication if you need spatial.
+Shows 3D video, not spatial video.
+Use PreviewApplication if you need spatial video display.

 ## Create custom spatial media